 For example: You could create a vision statement that says:

 Short and sharp... it's a good vision statement.
-Yet to really get people to rally behind it they need to understand why this is important.
+To get people to rally behind it they need to understand why this is important.
 So whilst you may have that short eight word sentence as your rallying call - sitting behind it will be a longer description which will include an intent statement like:

 It is the role of the leader to be the direction setter and spokesperson for the Vision Statement and breathe life into the Vision.